 After having used and reviewed both courses, we actually think Magoosh outranks PrepScholar when it comes to their GMAT courses.
 Though PrepScholar has a few things going for it (like more practice tests and adaptive tech), Magoosh delivers better lessons, problems explanations and overall digital platform.

 Is Magoosh cheaper than PrepScholar GMAT?

-The Magoosh GMAT course retails for around $250, while the PrepScholar GMAT course goes for a little under $400.
-That makes Magoosh the more affordably priced package, especially when considering discounts.
+The Magoosh GMAT course retails for around $350, while the PrepScholar GMAT course goes for a little under $260.
+They are both affordable and value-driven prep packages.